Ai Weiwei – Everyone is a dragon

 The finished portraits were transported to Alcatraz along with a monumental dragon inspired by traditional Chinese papercraft.
 Weiwei was unable to travel with them.

 I don’t have my passport, and there is no explanation why and for how long, so it gives tremendous difficulty to the process.
-But the same time, our show is about freedom, ironically.
+At the same time, our show is about freedom, ironically.

 Ai Weiwei